-Heading to Maui in the winter?
+HHeading to Maui in the winter?
 Be sure to go whale watching on Maui, one of the best things to do in December, January, or February.
-Scroll to see the tour options!
+Scroll to see the whale watching Maui tour options!

-This whale watching on Maui post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This whale watching on Maui post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Whale watching in Maui would surely ignite the inner marine biologist and explorer in your kid’s inner being with the largest mammals on Earth.

-Almost all the whale watching tours have experienced marine biologists that share their experiences with these magnificent marine mammals.
+Almost all the whale watching tours have experienced marine biologists who share their experiences with these magnificent marine mammals.

 Kids will be astonished by the beauty and size of the Maui humpback whales, it’s recommended for children aged seven and up to enjoy whale watching.